DeepFinder Performance Benchmark

 What this tells us

 1. The cap of 25 is not the binding constraint at all.
-Mean paths only nudges from 39 → 43 across all cap values — the 50-path public LIMIT clips long before the frontier cap kicks in.
+Mean paths only nudges from 39 → 43 across all cap values — the public max_paths (50 at benchmark time) clipped long before the frontier cap kicked in.

 2. Even MAX_EDGES_PER_HOP=10 returns ~95% as many paths as the default.
 If you wanted to cut perf cost, dropping to 10 is essentially free in user-visible terms.